Trans Land 2!

 I've been to or am going to Trans Camp, can I come here too?

-Yes, you are very welcome to apply!Due to the BIPOC-centered community-growing spirit of the space, we try to treat returnees and friends-of-returnees the same as any other applicants, so returning or knowing someone doesn't necessarily mean you'll have better chances of being accepted.
+Folks who have been a Trans Camp are welcome to apply, but those who went to Trans Land last year are asked to make space this year for others.
+Trans Campers were invited to Trans Land 1, so it's just fair to allow those who didn't attend last year the opportunity to come to Trans Camp 2.Due to the BIPOC-centered community-growing spirit of the space, we try to treat returnees and friends-of-returnees the same as any other applicants, so returning or knowing someone doesn't necessarily mean you'll have better chances of being accepted.

 Is Trans Land accessible?